 A True Human Diet consists of those foods that occur in Nature without human interference and which we can digest without being substantially modified by processing or cooking.
 The best diet consists of:

 Our ancestors ate these foods for millions of years before people started practicing agriculture, and the human digestive system is very well adapted to them.
-The optimal proportion of plant foods and meat in ancestral diet for any individual depends on his or her condition and goals, but generally many people do best eating a predominantly plant-based diet – mostly fruits, roots, vegetables, nuts, and seeds – supplemented with variable amounts of lean meat, poultry and fish ranging from 4 to 16 ounces daily.
+The optimal proportion of plant foods and meat in ancestral diet for any individual depends on his or her condition and goals.
+However, humans are best adapted to a carnivorous diet, with minimal carbohydrate.

 We are far less adapted to foods that only exist because of human agriculture and are only edible when extensively processed and cooked.
 These are the foods that we need to limit our exposure to when trying to improve our health: